-- adherence to principles of good corporate governance and regulatory frameworks; - alignment to the overall business strategy, objectives and values of the Company; - "horizontal fairness" is applied, i.e. equal pay for work of equal value - employees performing similar job requirements at the same or similar level of performance in the organisation receive the same or similar levels of remuneration; - "vertical fairness" is applied, i.e. differences in total remuneration between different job levels can be explained and justified on a consistent basis; - this remuneration policy contains arrangements which ensure that executive management's remuneration is fair and responsible within the context of overall, organisationwide employee remuneration; - Spur aims to strike a balance between CTC, STIs and LTIs for executive and senior management; - total remuneration packages are structured in such a way so as to ensure that the interests of employees and shareholders are aligned; - Spur applies performance measures aimed at driving positive outcomes across the social, environmental and economic context over the long term; - Spur's performance system, Spurformance, and day-by-day informal performance assessments aim to, inter alia, identify and reward individual performance; - Spur's leadership programme and incentives are aimed at the retention of promising employees; and - the remuneration policy should ensure an appropriate balance between risk management and the achievement of shareholder returns by key decision-makers.
+- adherence to principles of good corporate governance and regulatory frameworks; - alignment to the overall business strategy, objectives and values of the Company; - "horizontal fairness" is applied, i.e. equal pay for work of equal value - employees performing similar job requirements at the same or similar level of performance in the organisation receive the same or similar levels of remuneration: - "vertical fairness" is applied, i.e. differences in total remuneration between different job levels can be explained and justified on a consistent basis; - this remuneration policy contains arrangements which ensure that executive management's remuneration is fair and responsible within the context of overall, organisation-wide employee remuneration; - Spur aims to strike a balance between CTC, STIs and LTIs for executive and senior management; - total remuneration packages are structured in such a way so as to ensure that the interests of employees and shareholders are aligned; - Spur applies performance measures aimed at driving positive outcomes across the social, environmental and economic context over the long term; - Spur's revised performance appraisal process and dayby-day informal performance assessments aim to, inter alia, identify and reward individual performance; - Spur's future leaders and fast track programme together with its leadership programme and incentives are aimed at the retention of promising employees; and - the remuneration policy should ensure an appropriate balance between risk management and the achievement of shareholder returns by key decision-makers.

-3. RESPONSIBILITIES OF THE REMCO
+RESPONSIBILITIES OF THE REMCO

 The Remco is responsible for oversight of Spur's remuneration philosophy and remuneration practices.
-The Remco is appointed by the Board as a subcommittee with delegated powers to set the direction for how remuneration should be approached and addressed on an organisation-wide basis.
-Its responsibilities include the evaluation, review and decisionmaking regarding the Company's remuneration policy and the implementation and execution thereof.
+The Remco is appointed by the Board as a subcommittee with delegated powers to set the direction for how remuneration should be approached and addressed on an organisationwide basis.
+Its responsibilities include the evaluation, review and decision making regarding the Company's remuneration policy and the implementation and execution thereof.

 Included below is a brief non-exhaustive list of responsibilities of the Remco:

-- establish a formal and transparent procedure for developing, reviewing and amending the policy on executive remuneration: - determine, agree upon and develop remuneration policies for all levels of employees, with a focus on executive directors; - determine remuneration packages for executive directors; - consider criteria to measure the performance of executive directors in discharging their functions and responsibilities; - approve the award of shares/options to executives and employees; - review and approve all profit share or share-linked incentive allocations and the terms thereof; - regularly review incentive schemes to ensure continued contribution to shareholder value; - ensure that appropriate principles, policies and practices are in place as a foundation for fair and responsible remuneration; - recommend to the Board a fair and responsible organisationwide remuneration policy which promotes the creation of value in a sustainable manner; - provide guidance to the Board as regarding NED fees;
+- establish formal and transparent procedures for developing, reviewing and amending the policy on executive remuneration: - determine, agree upon and develop remuneration policies for all levels of employees, with a focus on executive directors and prescribed officers; - determine remuneration packages for executive directors and prescribed officers; - consider criteria to measure the performance of executive directors and prescribed officers in discharging their functions and responsibilities; - approve the award of LTIs to executives and employees; - review and approve all STI and LTI allocations and the terms thereof; - regularly review incentive schemes to ensure continued contribution to shareholder value: - ensure that appropriate principles, policies and practices are in place as a foundation for fair and responsible - recommend to the Board a fair and responsible organisation-wide remuneration policy which promotes the creation of value in a sustainable manner; - provide guidance to the Board as regarding NED fees; - oversee the development and annual review of the remuneration policy to recommend for approval to the Board;

-- oversee the development and annual review of the remuneration policy to recommend for approval to the Board; - monitor the implementation and administration of the remuneration policy; - authorise remuneration for executive directors and employees in accordance with the remuneration policy; - authorise employee and executive incentives taking into account personal and Company performance; - ensure that the remuneration policy is aligned with the Company's strategy and creates value for Spur over the long term; and - approve annual increases for all employees.
+- monitor the implementation and administration of the remuneration policy; - authorise remuneration for executive directors and employees in accordance with the remuneration policy; - authorise employee and executive incentives taking into account personal and Company performance; - ensure that the remuneration policy is aligned with the Company's strategy and creates value for Spur over the long term: - approve the remuneration report on an annual basis; - undertake shareholder engagement; and - approve annual increases for all employees.